Patrick Wisdom Player Props: Cubs vs. Padres

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 34 hits, batting .207 this season with 21 extra-base hits.
+- Wisdom has 34 hits, which leads Chicago hitters this season, while batting .207 with 21 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 155th, his on-base percentage ranks 147th, and he is 22nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 152nd, his on-base percentage ranks 145th, and he is 20th in the league in slugging.

-- Wisdom has had at least one RBI in 26.5% of his games this year (13 of 49), with more than one RBI eight times (16.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 13 games this year (26.5%), Wisdom has picked up an RBI, and in eight of those games (16.3%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

-- In 44.9% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (12.2%).
+- In 22 of 49 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.